Culture of Alberta: Painting

 In the years following World War I, Alberta artists began to establish institutions to support their craft.
 The first art classes in Alberta were held at the Provincial Institute of Technology and Art in Calgary in 1921.
-Teachers included Lars Jonson Haukaness (1927-1929), Alfred Crocker Leighton (1929-1935), and Henry George Glyde (1936-1946).
+Teachers included Lars Jonson Haukaness (1927–1929), Alfred Crocker Leighton (1929–1935), and Henry George Glyde (1936–1946).
 Students to come out of the two-year programme included William Leroy Stevenson, Maxwell Bates, and Marion Nicoll.
 Numerous art clubs formed around this time as well, included in Edmonton Art Association (1914), Lethbridge Sketch Club (1936), Medicine Hat Art Club (1945), and the Red Deer Art Club (late-1940s).
 Crucially, in 1935 art classes began at the Banff School of Fine Arts, which remains a vital artistic institution in Alberta today.
 An important guest at the Medicine Hat club was Walter J. Phillips.
 The most famous artist to originate from Medicine Hat was Roloff Beny.
 Several new galleries also opened in this era, including the Edmonton Museum of Arts (1924) and the Canadian Art Galleries (1945).
 All members of the Group of Seven (excluding Franklin Carmichael and Frederick Varley) painted in Alberta.
 A. Y. Jackson was the only member to paint prairie landscapes as well as mountains.
-In the 1940s and 50s, a new generation of Aboriginal artists – including Gerald Tailfeathers and Percy Two Gun – began depicting their communities using European techniques and tools.
+In the 1940s and 50s, a new generation of Aboriginal artists — including Gerald Tailfeathers and Percy Two Gun — began depicting their communities using European techniques and tools.

 Prior to the 1960s, only a select few artists painted in the modernist style.
 These included Bates, Stevenson, and Nicoll, as well as Stanford Perrott, Jock Macdonald, Helen Stadelbauer, Ron Spickett, and Roy Kiyooka.
-The Emma Lake Artist's Workshops of the 1950s helped to spread modernism.
+The Emma Lake Artists' Workshops of the 1950s helped to spread modernism.
 Guests at the workshops included Will Barnet and Barnett Newman.
-In 1960, the new University of Calgary – which until 1966 was a satellite campus of the University of Alberta – had from its inception an art programme.
+In 1960, the new University of Calgary — which until 1966 was a satellite campus of the University of Alberta — had from its inception an art programme.
 Faculty included Helen Stadelbauer, Eric Dodd, Harry Kiyooka, Ken Esler, and Ron Spickett.